jamais-vu/sandpile/README.md

 - After I test that it's working, I'd like to visualize the vertices and edges, and animate transitions.
 That sounds like a good challenge; more complex than drawing a bunch of rectangles.

 ## References
-  Author(s) Initial(s).
-Surname(s), “Title of thesis or dissertation,” Type of thesis (Ph.D. dissertation or M.S. thesis), Abbrev.
-Dept., Abbrev.
-Univ., City of University, (U.S. State or Country if the City is not 'well known'), Year of Publication.
-Accessed on: Abbrev.
-Month.
-Day, Year.
-[Type of medium].
-Available: site/path/file

-[1]<a name="ref-identity-of-abelian-sandpile-group"></a>N. Doman, "The Identity of the Abelian Sandpile Group", Bachelor Thesis in Mathematics, Faculty of Science and Engineering, University of Groningen, Groningen, Netherlands, 2020.
+[1]<a name="ref-identity-of-abelian-sandpile-group"></a> N. Doman, "The Identity of the Abelian Sandpile Group", Bachelor Thesis in Mathematics, Faculty of Science and Engineering, University of Groningen, Groningen, Netherlands, 2020.
 Available: https://fse.studenttheses.ub.rug.nl/21391/.

 [2]<a name="ref-parallel-sandpile"></a> P. Vahagn, P. Suren, and N. Hayk,  "The Investigation of Models of Self-Organized Systems by Parallel Programming Methods Based on the Example of an Abelian Sandpile Model", in Proceedings of CSIT 2013: 9th International Conference on Computer Science and Information Technologies, 23-27 September, 2013, Yerevan, Armenia.
 Available: https://csit.am/2013/proceedings.php.